NESCent/popgenInfo/README.md

 ## Prerequisites and how this works

+An overview of and a detailed rationale for the building blocks of this resource and how they click together are described in the following publication:

+> Kamvar, Z. N., M. M. López-Uribe, S. Coughlan, N. J. Grünwald, H. Lapp, and S. Manel.
+2016.
+"Developing Educational Resources for Population Genetics in R: An Open and Collaborative Approach." _Molecular Ecology Resources_. [doi:10.1111/1755-0998.12558].

 ### Building the Website with Docker

 The content of this resource is authored in Markdown and [R markdown]